-7.2.9 Local Wildlife Sites are identified on the Policies Map and are of at least County wide importance and provide a crucial network of stepping stones for the migration and dispersal of species.
-Local Wildlife Sites are identified by the local Biological and Geological Records Centre based on criteria set by the Nottinghamshire Local Wildlife Sites Panel and is subject to regular review.
+7.2.9 Local Wildlife Sites17 are identified on the Policies Map and are of at least County wide importance and provide a crucial network of stepping stones for the migration and dispersal of species.
+Local Wildlife Sites are identified by the Local Nottinghamshire Biological and Geological Records Centre18 based on criteria set by the Nottinghamshire Local Wildlife Sites Panel and is subject to regular review.
 As at 2014, there are1,232.09 ha of Local Wildlife Sites in Gedling Borough.
-Monitoring data shows that 42% of Local Wildlife Sites are under positive conservation management and this data will assist in identifying sites where such management is lacking.
-This policy will also be applied to newly designated Local Wildlife Sites.
+Monitoring data shows that 42% of Local Wildlife Sites are under positive